Life as Foreplay: Creating Intimacy in Relationship

 Now, don’t get me wrong, all those things are very very important.
 As couples and people growing in life together, we must understand ourselves and we have to learn to be relationally skillful.
 We must be able to reveal ourselves at deep levels and we must be able to repair conflict with out re-wounding each other.
 These are important parts of building intimacy.

 But recently, I’m into brain science and how we are hardwired for love, empathy, fun and pleasure.
+We as a race have grown to an extent where now we have the best medications which can help us deliver pleasure to an extent which could only be unimaginable a few years ago.
+People now know precisely where to buy extenze and how to use it to make their significant other feel satisfied.
 We literally have the capacity built into our brains to connect with each other at very deep levels.
 And this connection, it turns out, is vital for our immune systems, our longevity and our sense of well being.

 So I’m thinking a lot about Fun and Intimacy these days.